prody/ProDy-website/tutorials/structure_analysis/compare.rst

    for mapping in mappings:
        printMapping(mapping)

-:func:`.mapOntoChain` mapped only Cα atoms. *subset* argument allows for matching larger numbers of atoms.
+:func:`.mapOntoChain` mapped all atoms. *subset* argument allows for matching other sets of atoms.
 We can map backbone atoms as follows:

 .. ipython:: python